 Source: WA estimates, NY Times, NEJM, CDC.
 As of 27 Apr 20.
 Past performance is no guarantee of future results.
 This information is provided for illustrative purposes only and does not reflect the performance of an actual investment.

-- Impact on Health Systems—In addition to elevated mortality, COVID-19 causes respiratory distress in many patients that requires hospitalization, ICU treatment, and/or ventilation.
-Approximately 8% of diagnosed COVID-19 patients in the US required hospitalization as of April 17, 2020,4 compared to an estimated patient hospitalization rate of 0.45%5 for 2009’s H1N1.
+- Impact on Health Systems—In addition to elevated mortality, COVID-19 causes respiratory distress in many patients that requires hospitalisation, ICU treatment, and/or ventilation.
+Approximately 8% of diagnosed COVID-19 patients in the US required hospitalisation as of April 17, 2020,4 compared to an estimated patient hospitalisation rate of 0.45%5 for 2009’s H1N1.
 The fear that a finite amount of health system resources would be overwhelmed by COVID-19 patients helped provoke the sharp lockdown response in many countries, and the adequacy of health infrastructure will remain a focus as policymakers consider relaxing containment in the coming weeks and months.